flyfirstmars/spring-ai-workshop/README.md

 # AI Native Product Development using Spring AI

 Hands-on material for the "AI Native Product Development using SpringAI" workshop.
-The project demonstrates how to integrate Spring AI 1.0.3 with Azure OpenAI (GPT-4o family) using Java 25 and Spring Boot 3.5. **VoyagerMate**, a multimodal travel copilot delivered through Spring Shell commands, serves as the reference example throughout the material.
+The project demonstrates how to integrate Spring AI 1.0.3 with Azure OpenAI (GPT-4o family) using Java 25 and Spring Boot 3.5.
+VoyagerMate, a multimodal travel copilot delivered through Spring Shell commands, serves as the reference example throughout the material.